 If entering Nepal from India, you will need a visa, but you can get it on arrival at the border.
 Nepal is the place for affordable trekking if you can withstand colder temperatures.
 Visit Gokyo Lake for views of Mount Everest.
 Or take a break from the cold by going down to Siddha Gufa, the largest cave in Nepal.

 Indian citizens visiting Thailand are not required to have visas.
-However, proof of COVID vaccination is mandatory and travel health insurance is recommended.
+However, travel health insurance is recommended.

 Thailand is another inexpensive destination, which is good since there are so many places you’ll want to add to your itinerary.
 Cities offer plenty of nightlife and metropolitan excitement, and there’s also no shortage of secluded beaches where you can relax.
 If you’re ready to brave the tourist crowds, visit Ko Khao Phing Kan, also known as James Bond Island, in Phang Nga Bay.

 To travel to Maldives from India, you will need to get a visa on arrival.
 No proof of COVID vaccination is required, but masks are recommended.